-Dr. Josh Armstrong is a faculty member and the Director of the Comprehensive Leadership Program for undergraduate students at Gonzaga University in Spokane, Washington.
-He holds a Ph.D. in education and leadership from Michigan State University, a master's degree in higher education and student affairs from the University of Vermont, and an undergraduate degree in psychology from Whitworth College.
-Dr. Armstrong's research interests include development of intercultural competency, servant leadership, experiential education and adaptative leadership.
+Dr. Josh Armstrong is an Assistant Professor of Organizational Leadership and the Faculty Director of the Comprehensive Leadership Program, an undergraduate Minor in Leadership Studies at Gonzaga University in Spokane, Washington.
+He holds a Ph.D. in education and leadership from Michigan State University, a master's degree in higher education and student affairs from the University of Vermont, and an undergraduate degree in psychology from Whitworth University.
+Dr. Armstrong's research interests include development of intercultural competency, accompaniment, servant leadership, storytelling, ethics, and adaptative leadership.

 In addition to teaching, Dr. Armstrong provides leadership training for student leaders at Gonzaga, and provides vision and student learning opportunities for a campus community of 5,300 students at Gonzaga.
-Josh has served on the Board of Directors for Habitat For Humanity-Spokane and Camp Spalding.
+Josh has served on the Board of Directors for Habitat for Humanity-Spokane, Camp Spalding, Krista Foundation for Global Citizenship and Pivot Spokane, a community storytelling non-profit.
 Josh is married and has four children.
-He is also an avid backpacker, and has led an Outward Bound wilderness expedition through the Costa Rican rainforests.
-For the past ten summers, Josh has lead a summer program in Zambia, Africa with undergraduate students at Gonzaga and it always changes his life.
+He is an avid backpacker, and has led an Outward Bound wilderness expedition through the Costa Rican rainforests.
+Since 2007, Josh has directed a summer study abroad program in Zambia, Africa with undergraduate students at Gonzaga and it always changes his life.

-Armstrong, J. P. (in press).
+Armstrong, J. P. (2018).
 Accompaniment: Facilitating Transformative Change in the World.
 In J. Thompson & J. Storberg-Walker (Eds.)
 Leadership in International Development.
 ILA Building Leadership Bridges Series, Emerald Group Publishing.